isomerpages/moe-plmgss/_about-us/Our School/Our Songs.md

 ### School Creed

-I would be true for there are those who trust me  <br>
+I would be true for there are those who trust me&nbsp; <br>
 I would be pure for there are those who care <br>
 I would be strong for there is much to suffer <br>
 I would be brave for there is much to dare.

-I would be friend of all, the foe, the friendless  <br>
+I would be friend of all, the foe, the friendless&nbsp; <br>
 I would be giving and forget the gift <br>
 I would be humble for I know my weakness <br>
 I would look up and love and laugh and lift.

-I would be prayerful through each busy moment  <br>
+I would be prayerful through each busy moment&nbsp; <br>
 I would be constantly in touch with God <br>
 I would be tuned to hear His slightest whisper <br>
 I would have faith to tread the path Christ trod.